-- Your bandage and sutures will be removed in the office. - X-rays will be taken in the office. - You will be provided with a referral for a custom molded splint for the affected finger/hand.
+- Your bandage and sutures will be removed in the office. - X-rays will be taken in the office. - You will be provided with a referral for a custom molded splint for the affected hand/finger.
 The splint should be worn at all times except for hygiene purposes and gentle range of motion exercises. - The surgical site may now be washed with soap and water in the shower.
-Pin sites should be cleansed daily with hydrogen peroxide if they are outside the skin.
-Avoid soaking or submerging your arm under water. - Continue to avoid any heavy lifting, gripping, strengthening, or squeezing with the operative hand.
+Avoid soaking or submerging your arm under water. - You will be provided with a referral for formal occupational/hand therapy, at this visit. - Continue to avoid any heavy lifting, gripping, strengthening, or squeezing with the operative hand.